s-kostyaev/ellama/README.md

 # Ellama

-Ellama is an [ollama](https://github.com/jmorganca/ollama) client for Emacs.
-It provides a set of commands for interacting with the Ollama API, allowing users to ask questions, define words, translate text, and more.
-Ellama natively supports streaming output.
+Ellama is a specialized client for Emacs that enables local access to LLMs through [ollama](https://github.com/jmorganca/ollama)'s API.
+It provides a suite of commands that allow users to query questions, find word definitions, translate text, and more via the Emacs interface.
+Ellama natively supports streaming output, providing seamless integration with your text editor.

 ## Commands